What Clothes Can Be Dry Cleaned

 Urine, blood, eggs, vomit, meat, and grass stains all count as a protein-based stain.
 You will need some peroxide, ammonia, and a dye-free high quality detergent.
 This is one of the more difficult types of stains to remove, so you may have to take the item to the dry cleaners if the home remedy is unsuccessful.

-This kind of stain can be removed with an alcohol-based product, such as hand sanitizer.
+This kind of stain can be removed with an alcohol-based stain remover product, such as hand sanitizer.

 Use a cleaner with enzymes, like OxiClean, to get out both the staining and the smell.

-With any kind of stain, you use the cleaning solutions mentioned.
+With any kind of stain, you use a stain remover to gently get rid of the problem.
 Moisten a soft cloth with the solution and some water then blot the stain.
 The stain should disappear with some light dabbing.
 Do not rub.

 Dry cleaning is a process that uses solvent to remove stains and dirt from certain kinds of fabrics.
 Although many clothes can be washed at home by either hand or machine, fabrics like rayon, silk, leather, suede, and velvet should be taken to a professional dry cleaning service.
 That said, most items can be dry cleaned if the need arises.